 Department: Women's, Gender & Sexuality Studies

 Description: A critical examination of selected topics in women's, gender, and sexuality studies.
-May be repeated if topic is different; a maximum of 6 hours.
+Multiple enrollments allowed if topic is different; a maximum of 6 hours.

 Credit Hours: 3